-CPAP 1 assisted the government to introduce new vaccines through GAVI and provided technical assistance together with WHO in preparation of the GAVI proposal; CmYP, development of MoH decree on introduction of new vaccines and training of health professionals.
-Furthermore UNICEF initiated development of the AEFI and Safe Immunization Practice guidelines and standards, assisted the government in strengthening the monitoring system and in the development of the regulatory framework for waste management and initiated training of health professionals in waste management.
-IMCI Package - interventions included in these package target all to KAZAKHSTAN CPAP2 development of MOH Decree on Standard Operation Procedures of vaccines storages and Vaccines Management and capacity building of EPI professionals Helped the government to develop SIP/AEFI guidelines and protocols, national standards and regulation documents, training curricula for inclusion of SIP/AEFI issues in the undergraduate and postgraduate education programmes, modified EPI monitoring system, piloted SIP in selected geographical locations, trained health personnel and contributed to the national scale up. the leading causes of child mortality and morbidity СРАРЗ GAVI and provided technical assistance together with WHO in preparation of the GAVI proposal; CmYP, development of MoH decree on introduction of new vaccines and training of health professionals.
-Furthermore UNICEF initiated development of the AEFI and Safe Immunization Practice guidelines and standards, assisted the government in strengthening the monitoring system and in the development of the regulatory framework for waste management and initiated training of health professionals in waste management.
-IMCI Package - interventions included in these package target all t Procedures of vaccines storages and Vaccines Management and capacity building of EPI professionals Helped the government to develop SIP/AEFI guidelines and protocols, national standards and regulation documents, training curricula for inclusion of SIP/AEFI issues in the undergraduate and postgraduate education programmes, modified EPI monitoring system, piloted SIP in selected geographical locations, trained health personnel and contributed to the national scale up. the leading causes of child mortality and morbidity KAZAKHSTAN Introduction of IMCI started back in 1999 with support of WHO.
-UNICEF through its IMCI package of interventions promoted international knowledge exchange of national partners, building national IMCI training capacity, supported establishment of national IMCI centre and integration of IMCI related issues in the National Program through UNICEF's better parenting initiative the communication materials developed for parent education included IMCI related issues and piloted.
+s Programmatic support across interventions packages and countries CPAP 1 CPAP2 СРАРЗ assisted the government to introduce new vaccines through GAVI and provided technical assistance together with WHO in preparation of the GAVI proposal; CmYP, development of MoH decree on introduction of new vaccines and training of health professionals.
+Furthermore UNICEF initiated development of the AEFI and Safe Immunization Practice guidelines and standards, assisted the government in strengthening the monitoring system and in the development of the regulatory framework for waste management and initiated training of health professionals in waste management. development of MOH Decree on Standard Operation Procedures of vaccines storages and Vaccines Management and capacity building of EPI professionals Helped the government to develop SIP/AEFI guidelines and protocols, national standards and regulation documents, training curricula for inclusion of SIP/AEFI issues in the undergraduate and postgraduate education programmes, modified EPI monitoring system, piloted SIP in selected geographical locations, trained health personnel and contributed to the national scale up.
+IMCI Package - interventions included in these package target all the leading causes of child mortality and morbidity KAZAKHSTAN Introduction of IMCI started back in 1999 with support of WHO.
+UNICEF through its IMCI package of interventions promoted international knowledge exchange of national partners, building national IMCI training capacity, supported establishment of national IMCI Centre and integration of IMCI related issues in the National Program through UNICEF's better parenting initiative the communication materials developed for parent education included IMCI related issues and piloted.
 Training of trainers and primary health care workers organized; Parenting Education Programme developed and basic health services package was designed Activities directed towards implementation of IMCI were stopped based on the guidance from UNICEF RO.
 Therefore the focus was mainly on further strengthening of the better parenting initiative, parent education and promoting new model of the patronage system.
-UNICEF supported training of health staff on IMCI hospi module and development of MOH Decree on nationwi introduction of IMCI Hospital standard Continued parent education on antenatal and postnatal ca management of childhood illnesses, HIV/AIDS etc. in 6 obla of the country, though starting from 2012 the given progra was closed due to the shortage of funding.
-UNICEF assisted the Government of Kazakhstan in the design the models for Kazakhstan on strengthening t Family/Community component of Primary Health Care a Enhanced Home Visiting Systems; Conducted a pub communication campaign to promote critical child-ca practices and protective environment within families a communities and modelled multidisciplinary social services children at Primary Health Care to address needs of mo disadvantaged at community level.
-WHO.
-UNICEF through its IMCI package of interventions promoted international knowledge exchange of national partners, building national IMCI training capacity, supported establishment of national IMCI centre and integration of IMCI related issues in the National Program through UNICEF's better parenting initiative the communication materials developed for parent education included IMCI related issues and piloted.
-Training of trainers and primary health care workers organized; Parenting Education Programme developed and basic health WHO.
-UNICEF through its IMCI package of interventions promoted international knowledge exchange of national partners, building national IMCI training capacity, supported establishment of national IMCI centre and integration of IMCI related issues in the National Program through UNICEF's better parenting initiative the communication materials developed for parent education included IMCI related issues and piloted.
-Training of trainers and primary health care workers organized; Parenting Education Programme developed and basic health services package was designed
+UNICEF supported training of health staff on IMCI hosp module and development of MOH Decree on nationw introduction of IMCI Hospital standar Continued parent education on antenatal and postnatal camanagement of childhood illnesses, HIV/AIDS etc. in 6 oblatof the country, though starting from 2012 the given progress was closed due to the shortage of funding.
+UNICEF assisted the Government of Kazakhstan in the design the models for Kazakhstan on strengthening the Family/Community component of Primary Health Care as Enhanced Home Visiting Systems; Conducted a public communication campaign to promote critical child-cap practices and protective environment within families as communities and modelled multidisciplinary social services children at Primary Health Care to address needs of modisadvantaged at community level.